US Sailing is committed to fostering a fun, healthy, and safe environment for all sailor athletes.

 - The US Sailing SafeSport Program Handbook is intended to inform and provide guidance to our sailing constituents about SafeSport policies and how you and your organization can create a culture of SafeSport at home in your programs.

-In accordance with recent SafeSport Policy, the following individuals within our US Sailing Family are required to successfully complete SafeSport training in 2018.
+In accordance with recent SafeSport Policy, the following individuals within our US Sailing family are required to successfully complete annual SafeSport training.
 See the list below and click here for more details.

 - All trained Instructors, Instructor Trainers, and Master Instructor Trainers for US Sailing Training Programs: Small Boat, Keelboat, Powerboat (including current, candidates, and recertifying)